Log In

 PARENT CODE OF CONDUCT:

 1. Learners should only attend class under their own enrollment, as themselves.
 It violates Outschool policy for a learner to use their sibling’s or another learner’s enrollment to attend class.
-Learns may only join a live meeting by using the green button in their class on their Outschool Learner Account.
+Learners may only join a live meeting by using the green button in their class on their Outschool Learner Account.
 Educators are forbidden from sending links and passwords to Zoom live meetings.

 2. Ask questions of teachers to clarify any missing details about classes, important information about your learner, and fill out your learner's profile such as age, gender preference, and any notes that the educator may need to know about your learner so they may help your learner throughout the class.

 3. Make sure your learner shows up for their class; many classes depend on group conversation, and the absence of a single student can have a big impact.
-If a learner must miss a live meeting please have them notify their educator via a private message under the Teacher tab in their learner account as soon as possible, or you may notify the educator under the Message tab on your parent account.
+If a learner must miss a live meeting, please have them notify their educator via a private message under the Teacher tab in their learner account as soon as possible, or you may notify the educator under the Message tab on your parent account.

 4. Provide constructive feedback and reviews about your class experience, for the benefit of the teacher and other parents.
 The same goes for private messages.